matthewmueller/step.js/Readme.md

 # step.js

-  My kind of step library.
+  My kind of step library. no dependencies.
 73 lines of code.
 272 lines of tests.

+## Installation

+  In the browser (component):

+      $ component install matthewmueller/step

+  In node:

+      $ npm install step.js

 ## Features